bogemad/MGT-Xcitri/README.md

   ```bash
   docker compose logs -f web
   ```
+- Alternatively, users can log into the website with the Superuser details provided in `./.env`

-- Users can also use real email activation by uncommenting and completing **SMTP** settings in `./.env`.
+- Users can also activate real email activation by uncommenting and completing **SMTP** settings in `./.env`.

 ---

 ## Typing Isolates

- - To type isolates, first extract alleles and other information from genome assemblies or raw reads using `./scripts/reads_to_alleles.py`
+ - To type isolates,

- - Alleles can also be processed as a batch by completing `./allele_file_details.tsv` and running `./scripts/extract_alleles.py`

 1. **Extract** alleles and other information from genome assemblies or raw reads using `./scripts/reads_to_alleles.py`